The first time he got in trouble, 7-year-old “Z” kicked his teacher — getting him into more trouble.

 • “What are the disciplinary statistics of the school?”
 “How often do you suspend students?”
 “How often are kids behaving violently?”

 • “How are you helping students develop the skills they need to manage their emotions and make better choices in their interactions with other people?”

-• “In what ways are the teachers here being trained to become more sensitive to the different cultural needs of their students?”
+• “In what ways are the teachers here being trained to become more sensitive to the different cultural needs and possible trauma of their students?”

-The key to a safe and healthy school climate has less to do with the children — and more to do with the adults.
-The approach school administrators, teachers, and other adults take to discipline in schools can make all the difference.
-As Broward County superintendent Robert Runcie puts it, “It isn’t about improving student conduct, as much as it is about changing the way adults respond to student conduct.”
+The key to a safe and healthy school climate has less to do with the children, more to do with the adults.
+The approach school administrators, teachers, and other adults take to school discipline can make all the difference.
+As Broward County superintendent Robert Runcie puts it, “It isn’t about improving student conduct as much as it is about changing the way adults respond to student conduct.”